radiome-lab/radiome/docs/Reference.md

 ```python
 NipypeJob(self, interface, reference=None)
 ```
-Nipype job mock for testing.
+Nipype jobs mock for testing.

 Mock that emulates the behavior and APIs of NipypeJob, but do not execute the commandline of nipype jobs.
 It will create fake outputs based on the outputs traits.